loryruta/gl-radix-sort/README.md

 # GPU radix sort

-GPU radix-sort implemented with OpenGL 4.6 and made a header-only library.
+GPU radix sort implemented with OpenGL 4.6 and made a header-only library.

-# Include it in your project
+## Use it

 - Copy `generated/radix_sort.hpp` in your project.
 - Replace the line `#include <glad/glad.h>`  with your own OpenGL 4.6 loading library include header.